jschuh/klipper-macros/README.md

 # Optimized bed leveling
 #[include klipper-macros/optional/bed_mesh.cfg]

 # The sections below here are required for the macros to work.
+If your config
-# You may already have these elsewhere in your config, so you may have to remove
+# already has some of these sections you should merge the duplicates into one
-# or one or merge them.
+# (or if they are identical just remove one of them).
 [idle_timeout]
 gcode:
-  _KM_IDLE_TIMEOUT # This line must be in your idle_timeout section
+  _KM_IDLE_TIMEOUT # This line must be in your idle_timeout section.

 [pause_resume]